Wednesday, March 14, 2012

 sudo nano /etc/apt/sources.list

-deb http://ftp.us.debian.org/debian/ wheezy main contrib non-free
+deb http://ftp.us.debian.org/debian/ jessie main contrib non-free

 sudo aptitude update